oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-why-you-should-use-memes-as-part-of-your-business-social-media-content/rule.md

 ---

-Memes are one of the greatest symbols of social media – fun fact: some people use social networks mainly for that reason.
+​Memes are one of the greatest symbols of social media – fun fact: some people use social networks mainly for that reason.
 They’re funny and they usually carry personality, either to a person or a brand.
 They’re easy to engage with, but sometimes besides bringing some popularity to your account, they can also be risky for your business depending on its content.
-They can bring great results to your business’ social media, but you must plan it accordingly to fit your audience’s interest.
+They can bring great results to your business’ social media, but you must plan it accordingly to fit your audience’s interest.​

 ### Why do memes work?